netojoao85/netojoao85/README.md

-### Hi there, I'm João Neto 👋 A [Data Analyst](https://codeclan.com/courses/data-analysis/) highly skilled in extract and communicate data insights to generate recommendations that aid improve the processes.
+### Hi there, I'm João Neto 👋 A [Data Analyst](https://codeclan.com/courses/data-analysis/) highly skilled in extract and communicate data insights to generate predictions/recommendations that aid improvement of processes and workflows.

 ##